Blisstiful/Roblox-Redesign/README.md

 It's also mainly inspired by my annoyance at Roblox's homepage layout, and hopefully is a breath of fresh air.

+## Screenshot:
+x

+## Technologies/Libraries: (WIP name)
+- React
+- Github Pages
+- FontAwesome (Free)

 ## Features:

 - Modularity
 - Use of data to demonstrate React's reactivity
-- One page of content
+- One full page of content
-- x different ui components
+- 4 different ui components

 ## What I learned:
 - Conditional rendering